 7.4.x Large supplemental enhancement information message semantics

-Each Large SEI message consists of the variables specifying the type payloadType and size payloadSize of the large SEI message payload.
-Large SEI message payloads are specified in Annex D. The derived Large SEI message payload size payloadSize is specified in bytes and shall be equal to the number of RBSP bytes in the Large SEI message payload.
+Each large SEI message consists of the variables specifying the type payloadType and size payloadSize of the large SEI message payload.
+Large SEI message payloads are specified in Annex D. The derived large SEI message payload size payloadSize is specified in bytes and shall be equal to the number of RBSP bytes in the large SEI message payload.

-NOTE – The NAL unit byte sequence containing the Large SEI message might include one or more emulation prevention bytes (represented by emulation_prevention_three_byte syntax elements).
-Since the payload size of a Large SEI message is specified in RBSP bytes, the quantity of emulation prevention bytes is not included in the size payloadSize of a Large SEI payload.
+NOTE – The NAL unit byte sequence containing the large SEI message might include one or more emulation prevention bytes (represented by emulation_prevention_three_byte syntax elements).
+Since the payload size of a large SEI message is specified in RBSP bytes, the quantity of emulation prevention bytes is not included in the size payloadSize of a large SEI payload.

 lsei_position indicates if the SEI message corresponds to the PREFIX_SEI_NUT and SUFFIX_SEI_NUT. lsei_position equal 0 indicates that the SEI message is treated as PREFIX_SEI_NUT. lsei_position equal 1 indicates that the SEI message is treated as SUFFIX_SEI_NUT.
 Values 3 and 4 of lsei_position are reserved for future use and shall be ignored.

-lsei_relevance indicates the relevance of the SEI message for the target application. lsei_relevance ranges from 0 to 3, 0 being the least relevant and 3 being the most relevant.
+lsei_relevance indicates the relevance of the SEI message for the target application. lsei_relevance ranges from 0 to 3, with 0 being the least relevant and 3 being the most relevant.

 NOTE – The relevance of an SEI message is an arbitrary decision and its use is to be specified by the target application.

-lsei_reserved is revered for future use and shall be ignored.
+lsei_reserved is reserved for future use and shall be ignored.

 lsei_payload_type_byte is a byte of the payload type of a large SEI message. payloadType = lsei_payload_type_byte.